 To be able trust your data, you must run your own Bee node that automatically verifies data, using gateways puts your trust in the gateway operators.

-Single Owner Chunks are distinct from Trojan and Content Addressed Chunks and are the only other type of chunk which is allowed in the Swarm.
-These chunks represent part of the swarm's address space which is reserved just for your personal Ethereum key pair!
+Single Owner Chunks are distinct from Trojan and Content Addressed Chunks and are the only other type of chunk which is allowed in Swarm.
+These chunks represent part of Swarm's address space which is reserved just for your personal Ethereum key pair!
 Here you can write whatever you'd please.
-Single Owner Chunks are the technology that powers Swarm's feeds but they are capable of much more!
-Look out for more chats about this soon and for more info, read The Book of Swarm .
+Single Owner Chunks are the technology that powers Swarm's feeds, but they are capable of much more!
+Look out for more chats about this soon, and for more info read The Book of Swarm .